Ho Feng-Shan: Death

 Ho died on September 28, 1997, in San Francisco at the age of 96.
-He was survived by his son, Monto Ho (何曼德 (Hé Màndé), 1927–2013), a Chinese-American professional in microbiology, virology, and infectious diseases; and by his daughter, Manli Ho (何曼禮 (Hé Mànlǐ)).
+He was survived by his son, Monto Ho (何曼德 (Hé Màndé), 1927–2013), a Chinese-American professional in microbiology, virology, and infectious diseases; and by his daughter, journalist Manli Ho (何曼禮 (Hé Mànlǐ)).

 Legacy

 Memorial plaque dedicated to Ho Feng Shan at the Jewish Refugees Museum in Shanghai.
 This was the final destination for many of the thousands of Jews whose lives Ho had saved.

 Ho's actions in Vienna went unnoticed during his lifetime, save for a black mark in his personnel file for disobeying orders.
 They were finally recognized, posthumously, when he was awarded the title Righteous Among the Nations by the Israeli organization Yad Vashem at a ceremony in 2001 and honored by Boys Town Jerusalem in 2004.
-On 10 September 2015, Taiwanese president Ma Ying-jeou awarded a posthumous citation to Ho for his service and presented his daughter a certificate of appreciation alongside Israeli government representatives.
+On September 10, 2015, Taiwanese president Ma Ying-jeou awarded a posthumous citation to Ho for his service and presented his daughter a certificate of appreciation alongside Israeli government representatives.

+His time in Vienna was controversially fictionalized in Weina Dai Randel's 2023 novel, Night Angels.